-A model M is called laconic w.r.t. an abstraction A if the interpretation mapping from M to A is injective, i.e., iff every entity in the abstraction A is represented by at most one (although perhaps none) entity in the model M. An example of an injective interpretation mapping is depicted in Fig. 2c.
-The notion of laconicity in the level of individual specifications is related to the notion of construct redundancy in the language level in [6]: "construct redundancy occurs when more than one grammatical construct can be used to represent the same ontological construct".
+A model \mathcal{M} is called laconic w.r.t. an abstraction \mathcal{A} if the interpretation mapping from \mathcal{M} to \mathcal{A} is injective, i.e., iff every entity in the abstraction \mathcal{A} is represented by at most one (although perhaps none) entity in the model \mathcal{M} .
+An example of an injective interpretation mapping is depicted in figure 2.(c).
+The notion of laconicity in the level of individual specifications is related to the notion of construct redundancy in the language level in [6]: "construct redundancy occurs when more than one grammatical construct can be used to represent the same ontological construct."

-Once again, despite being related, laconicity and construct redundancy are two different (even opposite) notions.
-On the one hand, construct redundancy does not entail non-laconicity.
+Once again, despite of being related, laconicity and construct redundancy are two different (even opposite) notions.
+On one hand, construct redundancy does not entail non-laconicity.
 For example, a language can have two different constructs to represent the same concept.
 However, in every situation the construct is used in particular specifications, it only represents a single domain element.
 On the other hand, the lack of construct redundancy in a language does not prevent the creation of non-laconic specifications in that language.
-For example, the arrow/labeled box language for representing natural numbers in Sect.
-2.2 is laconic, i.e., for each domain type there is at most one construct type in the language.
+For example, the arrow/labeled box language for representing natural numbers in section 2.2 is laconic, i.e., for each domain type there is at most one construct type in the language.
 However, we can still produce using this simple language a specification in which, for example, the same natural number (e.g., 3) is represented by more than one labeled box.